ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

     sudo apt update
     sudo apt install anbox-ubuntu-touch
     anbox-tool install
+    exit

 - Done!
-You might have to refresh the apps scope (pull down from the center of the screen and release) for the app to show up.
+You might have to refresh the apps scope (pull down from the center of the screen and release) for the new android apps to show up.

 How to install new apks
 -----------------------